 Cape Grace at the V&A Waterfront

 Table Mountain dominates the Cape Town skyline, a looming flat-topped crag that provides one of the world's most iconic city settings.
 And tumbling down from its often cloud-topped summit, Table Mountain National Park is globally recognised for its rich biodiversity.
 Here, an entire floral kingdom is host to more than 2000 species of fynbos plants as an entire network of walking and cycling trails link flower-strewn valleys with scenic viewpoints.
 The Table Mountain Aerial Cableway offers five-minute rides from city to summit where fabulous 360-degree views take in the coastlines of the Cape Peninsula.

 Robben Island once served as a place of banishment, isolation and imprisonment for South Africa's most famous political prisoners, including Nelson Mandela, who spent 18 years there.
-A poignant reminder of the country's recent strungles, today this World Heritage Site is a must-see attraction, accessible by ferry from the mainland.
+A poignant reminder of the country's recent struggles, today this World Heritage Site is a must-see attraction, accessible by ferry from the mainland.

 Many informal settlements surround Cape Town and, of these, Langa and Khayelitsha are perhaps the best known.
 Built by the apartheid government, they are the oldest and largest of the city's townships, where many residents now take part in innovative arts and crafts projects, which, alongside street food restaurants and cultural centres, can be explored on locals-led guided tours.